-My name is Florentina Ramirez Staigers, and I am the sole owner and operator of Insight-Out Development, L3C.
-My life purpose is to cultivate peace, compassion, and justice in the world.
-I do this by connecting healing and justice work.
+My name is Florentina Ramirez Staigers, and I am a mixed El Salvadoran and white Latinx, I am a social justice attorney, community healer, and writer.
+I am the sole owner and operator of Insight-Out Development, L3C.
+My life purpose is to cultivate peace, compassion, and justice in the world and I do this by connecting healing and justice work.

 In 2008, I underwent a major life shift that changed the way I work in policy and activism.
 During that time, which was a challenging time in my personal life, I began a search for a more balanced life.
 I began attending therapy, reading spiritual teachings, and practicing meditation and yoga.
 This is when I began to see that in order to make the world a better place, I truly needed to invest in healing myself.

 I quit my job, closed my accounts, gave away all my possessions, and said goodbye to my loved ones.
 I moved to Cameroon, Africa, where I lived for two years while I established a women’s rights organization and taught life skills to incarcerated women.
 I also focused on my other passion—writing.
 After my contract was over, I then traveled solo for almost a year across the world, through Africa, Asia, and Latin America.

 Along this journey, I experienced a kind of freedom I had never known was possible, and made a commitment to myself – not only would I never give up my freedom, but I would continue to help others find theirs too.

 My background is in policy and law, advocacy, and organizational development.
 For nearly two decades, I have worked as a social justice attorney in immigrants’ rights, women’s rights and civil rights.
 I studied race theory under jon powell in law school and have gone through and developed several race and equity trainings.
 I am also a writer, focused on non-fiction and poetry, and have been published on ebony.com as well as in online journals and blogs.